 Food products must be registered prior to importation.
-Labeling, according to the abovementioned regulations, may take place once the product enters the country but the product must be appropriately labeled before it reaches the point of sale.
+Labeling, according to the abovementioned regulations, may take place once the product enters the country, but the product must be appropriately labeled before it reaches the point of sale.
+To avoid delays at the port of entry, it is recommended that exporters coordinate with importers regarding labeling requirements.
 Violations of documentation laws lead to heavy fines.
 Consequently, great care must be taken to avoid errors and violations.